caiorgarcez/fr-dataset/README.md

 ### install the environment

-Packages and other to run `fr-dataset` via conda with `requirements.yml` or via pip with `requirements.txt`
+Packages and other requirements to run `fr-dataset` is provided for conda in `requirements.yml` and for pip in `requirements.txt`.

 for conda run:
 `$ conda env create -f requirements.yml`